 If you want to use your own, individual domain, you can do this by clicking the button Add domain (1).

 The prerequisite for this is that you have already added your own domain under Settings > System > Domains.
 Alternatively, you can reach the corresponding menu by clicking on the link Set up individual domain (2).

 Information on how to set up your own domain can be found here

 A server-side forwarding ensures that the connection is always established via https://.

-To assign a domain to the sales channel it is necessary to define some settings:
+In order to assign a domain to the sales channel, it is necessary to define some settings:

 Here you can temporarily disable the sales channel.
 It is then temporarily inaccessible for visitors and the API.
 In addition you can activate the maintenance mode here.
 The frontend will then only display the maintenance page layout.
 You can grant access using the whitelist for selected IP addresses.